Evince

-Evince (/ˈɛvɪns/), also known as GNOME Document Viewer, is a free and open source document viewer supporting many document file formats including PDF, PostScript, DjVu, TIFF, XPS and DVI.
+Evince (/ˈɛvɪns/), also known as GNOME Document Viewer, is a free and open-source document viewer supporting many document file formats including PDF, PostScript, DjVu, TIFF, XPS and DVI.
 It is designed for the GNOME desktop environment.

 The developers of Evince intended to replace the multiple GNOME document viewers with a single and simple application.
 The Evince motto sums up the project aim: "Simply a Document Viewer".

 GNOME releases have included Evince since GNOME 2.12 (September 2005).
 Evince's code is written mainly in C, with a small part (specifically, the interface with Poppler) written in C++.
-Many Linux distributions – including Ubuntu, Fedora Linux and Linux Mint – include Evince as the default document viewer.
+Many Linux distributions that ship GNOME as their default desktop environment — including Ubuntu and Fedora Linux — include or have included Evince as the default document viewer.

 Evince is free and open-source software subject to the requirements of the GNU General Public License version 2 or later.

 The Evince FAQ highlights the meaning of the word "Evince" as "to show or express something clearly".

+In 2025, Evince will be replaced as the default document viewer in GNOME by a GTK 4 & Libadwaita hard fork of itself called Papers.

 History

 Evince began as a rewrite of GPdf, which its support programmers had started to find unwieldy to maintain.
 Evince quickly surpassed the functionality of GPdf and replaced both GPdf and GGV in the September 2005 release of GNOME 2.12.

 There was at one time a Windows version of Evince and it was then included on the VALO-CD, a collection of "Best of Free and Open Source Software for Windows".

+Ubuntu 25.04 (with their release of GNOME 48) was the first distro to replace Evince with a GTK 4 & Libadwaita hard fork of itself called Papers.
+In GNOME 49, Evince will be replaced as the default document viewer by upstream GNOME developers by Papers.
+Joey Sneddon of OMG!
+Ubuntu suggested that the reason that the GNOME developers made a new document viewer application was that it would take a lot of work for Evince, a 20 year old program at the time of the decision, to be ported over to GTK 4 & Libadwaita, hence why a new application hard forked from Evince's codebase was made rather than continuing to rework Evince proper was made.
+This was similar to why Gedit, Eye of GNOME, and Cheese were replaced by GNOME Text Editor, Loupe, and Snapshot respectively rather than port the existing applications over to GTK 4 and Libadwaita.